HUGUES MERLE | QUEEN ESTHER

 signed Hugues Merle and dated 1875 (upper left)

-Oil on canvas laid down on masonite.
+Not examined out of frame.
+Oil on canvas laid down on Masonite.
 Overall the work presents well and the figure and her costume maintain bright colors.
 Scattered craquelure throughout, with two horizontal stretcher bar marks faintly visible across the figure's neck.
 The upper background (around and above the figure's head) has been slightly abraded.
-Under UV: a 1 inch area of inpainting underneath the figure's proper left jaw.
-Ready to hang in its current state.
+Under UV: a 1 inch area of inpainting underneath the figure's proper left jaw and a few small, widely scattered dots of retouching.

 Frank Martinek, Tucson, Arizona (acquired in Chicago circa 1940)